dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

-# Low-code mobile apps with Dirigible and NativeScript
+# Low-Code Mobile Apps with Dirigible and NativeScript

 ## WebViews Sometimes Work

 Nowadays, modern browsers allow web developers to access more and more native APIs and thus making them a platform good enough too meet more and more needs.

 Sometimes though you have a good reason to ask users to install your app on a device without native UI being necessary.
 And even more - what if you just reuse your web app code?
-Of course, I am talking about webviews.
+Of course, I am talking about WebViews.

 !!! success "WebView"

-    If you are happy with how your app looks in browsers but you need to use platform APIs that are limited for PWAs (like notifications, Bluetooth, Face ID, more offline storage etc.), a webview application with JS-to-native messages would do the trick.
+    If you are happy with how your app looks in browsers, but you need to use platform APIs that are limited for PWAs (like `Notifications`, `Bluetooth`, `Face ID`, `Offline Storage`, etc.), a WebView application with JS-to-native messages would do the trick.
-And it's fairly simple to produce - create a single-view application with a webview and implement some callbacks in both JavaScript and native code ([here](https://medium.com/@JillevdWeerd/creating-links-between-wkwebview-and-native-code-8e998889b503) is how you can do it in iOS).
+And it's fairly simple to produce - create a single-view application with a WebView and implement some callbacks in both JavaScript and native code ([here](https://medium.com/@JillevdWeerd/creating-links-between-wkwebview-and-native-code-8e998889b503) is how you can do it in iOS).

-*If it's simple, why don't you automate it?*
+_**If it's simple, why don't you automate it?**_

 ## Step 1: Generate a WebView Mobile App from Dirigible

-First, let's create a webview app for iOS from scratch.
+First, let's create a WebView app for iOS from scratch.
 Create a new Xcode project, choose Single View Application and add a WKWebView to your one-and-only UIViewController.

 ![](/img/posts/20211011/ios-proj-step1.png)